 Scoping

 [1.
-States Parties shall establish procedures to define the scope of the environmental impact assessments that shall be conducted [under the provisions of this Part].]
+States Parties shall establish procedures, including public consultation procedures, to define the scope of the environmental impact assessments that shall be conducted [under the provisions of this Part].]

 [2.
-Such scope shall include the identification of key environmental [, social, economic, cultural and other relevant] [impacts] [issues], including [identified cumulative impacts], using the best available scientific information and traditional knowledge [, alternatives for analysis] [and a determination of the potential effects of the planned activity, including a detailed description of potential environmental consequences].]
+Such scope shall include the identification of key environmental [, social, economic, cultural and other relevant] [impacts] and [issues], including [identified cumulative impacts], alternatives for analysis including a “no action” alternative, and specify the use of the best available scientific information and traditional knowledge .]

 Article 32